LaurenceJJones/go-blog/content/posts/ct-bots.md

 I use multiple bouncers (IPS component), however, [cloudflare bouncer](https://github.com/crowdsecurity/cs-cloudflare-bouncer) took the brunt of the attacks that happened following issuing the certficates.

 Since these IP's were within the community blocklist, they were already banned before even getting to my server.
 All this for free!
-Please checkout out [Crowdsec](https://www.crowdsec.net/) and if you wish to join the community I suggest joining the [Discord Server](https://discord.gg/crowdsec).
+Please checkout out [Crowdsec](https://www.crowdsec.net/) and if you wish to join the community join the [Discord Server](https://discord.gg/crowdsec).